What Is IBS?

 The true cause of IBS symptoms may, in some cases, be an undetected parasitic infection.

-An estimated one out of five Americans suffers from irritable bowel syndrome (IBS).
+An estimated one out of five Americans suffer from irritable bowel syndrome (IBS).

 International conferences have been held to establish agreed-upon criteria by which functional bowel disease, of which IBS is one, can be recognized.
 These conferences have produced the Manning Criteria (named after Adrian Manning who proposed one set of criteria) and the Rome Criteria (named for the location of one of the conferences). (read more)